C4813/EVE-Trade-Tools-Price-Helper/README.md

 ### `history`

 Fetches 30-day rolling average daily volume per type per region using parallel `curl_multi` requests to `GET /markets/{region_id}/history/`.
+Requests are sent in sub-groups with a 500 ms gap between bursts to avoid ESI rate limits; if the `X-Esi-Error-Limit-Remain` header drops below 10, remaining items are skipped and a 60-second backoff is triggered.
 Results are upserted into `ett_market_history`.
 Rens and Hek share the Heimatar region (`10000030`) and are deduplicated — the region is fetched once and the result written under both hub keys.

 ---